 “What if I’m not good with technology?”

 No problem at all.
 You can do this with one visit or a phone call to your local bank branch.
 Simply go in with your list of bills and say, “I’d like to set up automatic payments for these bills from my checking account.”
-They will walk you through everything.
+They are trained to do this and will happily walk you through everything.

-“What about expenses that change each month, like groceries?”
+“What about expenses that change each month, like groceries or gas?”

 That’s exactly what your ‘Worry-Free’ Spending Fund (Step 3) is for!
-That account is designed to handle all of life’s variable costs.
+That separate account with its own debit card is designed to handle all of life’s variable costs.
+The amount in that account is your budget for all these fluctuating expenses for the month.

 “What if a big, unexpected expense comes up, like a car repair?”

-This is why the automated transfer to your savings account (Step 2) is so important.
-That savings account becomes your emergency fund for life’s surprises, and building it slowly and steadily is the key.
+This is why the automated transfer to your savings account (part of Step 2) is so important.
+That savings account becomes your emergency fund for life’s surprises.
+Building it slowly and steadily through automation means the money will be there when you need it, without causing a monthly panic.

 Your Retirement is for Living, Not Budgeting

 Your retirement years are precious.
+They are a reward for a lifetime of hard work.
 By investing a single afternoon to set up this automated system, you are buying yourself countless hours of future peace of mind.
-You’re taking the mental chore of money management off your plate so you can focus on what really matters.
+You’re taking the mental chore of money management off your plate so you can free up your mind and your time to focus on what really matters.

 *You Might Also Like Smart Money-Saving Tips for Retirees